AstarNetwork/astar-docs-v3/docs/about/economics/index.md

 ---
 # Tokenomics 2.0

-Astar Network's tokenomics has been revised to best serve the needs of network participants, from users and builders to enterprise partners.
+Astar Network's tokenomics have been revised to best serve the needs of network participants, from users and builders to enterprise partners.

 Tokenomics 2.0 introduces a sustainable token allocation structure and network fees as well as a lower inflation rate.